-An accompanied bicycle ride for 2 people, Bike Date focuses on Women, Trans, and Female identified cyclist of any age.
-(WTF) Using a wireless microphone the Bike Date participant talks about their cycling experience during our ride.
+An accompanied bicycle ride for 2 people, Bike Date focuses on gender and mobility.
+Using a wireless microphone the Bike Date participant narrates their cycling experience during our ride.

 At the conclusion of our ride, I ask the participant for any visual (written or drawn) representation of their experience.

-These and other components are used to describe the embodied experience of cycling on public roadways.
+These and other components are used to describe the embodied experience of cycling while on public roadways.

 Bike Date audio recordings may be presented as multi- media installations connecting audiences to cities where Bike Dates have been conducted.
 The Bike Date audio recorded narratives may also be accessed via QR code.

-The printed QR codes links audiences to digital audio and visual experiences, which may be local and/or international.
-The printed panels act as time based environmental impact collection sites at the places they are installed.
+The printed QR codes link audiences to digital audio and visual experiences, which may be local and/or international.

 Bike Date audio recordings have been accessed via laminated booklets, zip tied to bike locking sites.
 The laminated booklets include a link via qr code to the Bike Date audio recording, a transcription of the corresponding audio recorded Bike Date, and contact information.